oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

 You begin by performing an analysis to filter schools based on containment in a projected flood region.

-1. To focus on schools and the projected flood area, turn visibility off for FACILITIES and BOSTON_BLDGS_POLY_2D.
+1. To focus on schools and the projected flood area, turn visibility off for FACILITIES and BUILDINGS.
 Then from the action menu for FLOOD2060, select **Zoom to layer**.

    ![Zoom to layer](images/analyze-01.png)